nickyiliwang0000/h/stuff-you-need-to-know/resources-and-cheat-sheets/helpcue-best-practices.md

 * Add your location - it will help instructors figure out where you are in the space
 * Use #design for design help
 * Do not ask for a specific instructor by name
+* HelpCue is for bootcamp projects, exercises and concepts, not for freelance projects, show & tell prep, or other non-curriculum stuff
 * Try googling it first and don’t be afraid to break something!
 It's just code!
 * Try a hard refresh